 3.5 All stray dogs will be thoroughly scanned for a microchip by the officer in order to try to identify their rightful owner.
 If no microchip is detected whilst on site the dog will be scanned again once at the kennels.

 3.7 It is the responsibility of the dog owner to advise that their dog is missing.
-Detained stray dogs will only be released from the contracted kennels when all costs incurred are paid in full.
-These costs include a statutory fine in addition to an administrative fee for the seizure and detention of the dog, plus kennelling fees charged at a daily rate.
+Detained stray dogs will only be released from the contracted kennels when any costs incurred are paid in full.
+These costs include a statutory amount in addition to an administrative fee for the seizure and detention of the dog, plus kennelling fees charged at a daily rate.
 Any charges for necessary veterinary treatment also have to be paid in full.

 3.9 Any dog seized by the council that is in need of veterinary treatment will be taken at the earliest opportunity to a vet and given treatment to relieve suffering.
 Any costs incurred will be recovered from the owner, if known.

-3.10 Advice, guidance and warnings will be given to owners who are re-united with their dogs (whether kennelled or not) with regard to responsible dog ownership, current legislation regarding dogs and the implications of noncompliance.
+3.10 Advice, guidance and warnings will be given to owners who are reunited with their dogs (whether kennelled or not) with regard to responsible dog ownership, current legislation regarding dogs and the implications of noncompliance.
 Notices will be issued as appropriate.

 3.11 All dogs returned to their owners, that are not already microchipped or have out of date details registered to the microchip, will be served a Microchipping of Dog Notice giving the owner 21 days to comply.

 3.12 If the finder of a stray dog makes a request to the council to keep the dog and the authorised officer is satisfied that the person is a suitable owner for the dog then they may allow the person to keep it.
 However, they must do so for at least 28 days and if the finder disposes of the dog in that time period they could be liable for prosecution.
 Legal ownership never transfers to the new owner and the original owner can claim it back at any time.